tuanalexeu/technical-solution-description/docs/microservices/client-order-service.md

 ## Project structure
 <dl>
-<li>This is the second microservice which means that it will not work without connection to the main application.</li>
+<li>This is the third microservice which means that it will not work without connection to the main application.</li>
-<li>Like Logiweb service, this application has MVC structure, so that it uses its own MySQL schema.</li>
+<li>Like Logiweb service, this application has MVC structure, so that it uses its own database.</li>
 <li>Client order service interact with the main application through REST-endpoints.</li>
 </dl>